Hazelden Betty Ford Foundation Philosophy

 ABOUT HAZELDEN BETTY FORD FOUNDATION – PLYMOUTH

-Surrounded by 15 acres of wooded land, Hazelden’s state-of-the-art campus in Plymouth, Minn., offers an array of programs designed specifically for young people ages 12 to 25 who are dealing with substance abuse, including those with co-occurring mental health disorders.
+Surrounded by wooded land, Hazelden’s state-of-the-art campus in Plymouth, Minn. offers a continuum of behavioral health care designed specifically for young people ages 12 to 25 who are dealing with substance abuse, including those with co-occurring mental health disorders.
 Depending on their needs, clients and their families can opt for medically assisted detox, residential treatment, outpatient treatment, family support services, and recovery management.

 TREATMENT & ASSESSMENT